-This is a 15-hour course to prepare students for the American Reflexology Certification Board (ARCB) exam for national certification in foot reflexology.
-Topics covered will include continued study of history, pathology of the foot, ligaments of the foot & ankle, biomechanics of the foot and leg, practice of technical application, and knowledge of reflexology maps of the foot.
-The basics of meridians and how they apply to reflexology will also be introduced.
-Students will conduct one case study in preparation for ARCB certification.
+This course continues preparation for the American Reflexology Certification Board (ARCB) exam for national certification in foot reflexology.
+The knowledge of techniques and procedures to effectively stimulate foot reflex areas are expanded.
+Students review the systems of the body, common homeostatic imbalances and the role reflexology plays in maintaining optimum function and health.
+Topics covered include pathology of the foot, ligaments of the foot and ankle, biomechanics of the foot and leg, practice of technical application and knowledge of reflexology maps of the foot.
+The basics of meridians on the foot and how they apply to reflexology will also be introduced.
+One case study is conducted in preparation for the ARCB certification process.